Cecil G. Murgatroyd

-The Other Wankers
+The other wankers

-Murgatroyd was a musician and a comedian, composing his own lyrics to parodies of popular tunes and delighting audiences on university campuses where he performed for O-Week and other occasions.
+Murgatroyd was a musician, and a comedian, composing his own lyrics to parodies of popular tunes and delighting audiences on university campuses where he performed for O-Week and other occasions.

 In 1988 he teamed up with drummer Steve Danko and bass guitarist Bruce Armstrong to form The Other Wankers, a band devoted to promoting Sexual Self-Satisfaction, ostensibly as a way of combating AIDS.
 This project included the sale of T-shirts with TOW logos, badges bearing slogans such as "stay a virgin" and "get a grip", "pirate quality recordings" on cassette (sold in plain brown wrappers), and the Wank Art Colouring Book, a crudely produced A4-size booklet of clumsy pornographic line drawings by visual artist E. M. Christensen.
-TOW was billed as "the only band with its own full-time artist", a blatant exaggeration in keeping with Murgatroyd's over-the-top image.

-With songs describing the joy and advantages of masturbation, combined with surreal and sometimes sexually explicit images projected on a screen behind the stage, it is hardly surprising TOW had difficulty finding venues.
-The name and subtext in many of the lyrics suggesting that most successful musicians were wankers ensured few other bands were interested in sharing the bill with them.
-The Other Wankers lasted barely two years before Murgatroyd was deserted by his band members, both musicians with serious careers elsewhere, and became a musical, as well as a sexual soloist.

-He continued his mission, forming the solo act Anti-Sex Police, playing heavy-metal riffs on the ukulele as if it were a guitar.

 Murgatroyd's one great regret was that he never made a professional-quality recording of his music, and, although there are photographs of him in his many different guises, very little video footage of his performances survives.